stefwalter/blog/content/technical/open-source-services.md

 a service have explicitly chosen not to be involved in operating the software.

-If the primary way to use [Postgres was as a Service](https://aws.amazon.com/rds/), then that (fabulous) project would be starved for contributors.
+If the primary way to use [Postgres was "as a Service"](https://aws.amazon.com/rds/), then that (fabulous) project would be starved for contributors.
 This is because the number of contributors in a such a project are a function of some small percentage of users deciding to try to make change.